How to Choose a Digital or Smart Door Lock in Singapore [Updated Jun 2024]

 The Aqara D100 has a rechargeable lithium ion battery that lasts 12 months.

 It’s also important that your smart lock notifies you when its low on battery, to ensure a timely change.
 For our locks, there are low-battery indicators on the locks themselves, which light up every time you unlock the door.
 There’s also a voice prompt.
-It also notifies you in the Aqara Home app.
+It also notifies you in the Aqara Home app and the Apple Home app.

 Operations Without Battery Power